RockefellerArchiveCenter/dm-transfer-workflow/transfer/kryoflux.rst

 3. With the command window still open, use the GUI to select “Start” again to being imaging.
 The command window will provide more detailed output of what the GUI is doing, allowing you to further troubleshoot using any error messages in the output window

-When in doubt, check that the drive is properly calibrated. *When switching between drives (e.g. from imaging 3.5” disks to 5.25” disks) you will need to re-calibrate the kryoflux.*
+When in doubt, check that the drive is properly calibrated. *When switching between drives (e.g. from imaging 3.5” disks to 5.25” disks) you will need to re-calibrate the KryoFlux.*

 Calibrate using the command line: